 Implementation partners

-Mana whenua, Auckland Council, central government, and community organisations are key partners in the ongoing protection and enhancement of Auckland's Environment and Cultural Heritage.
+Mana whenua, Auckland Council, central government, and community organisations are key partners in the ongoing protection and enhancement of Auckland's environment and cultural heritage.

-kaitiaki, mana whenua have the responsibility of ensuring that the spiritual and cultural aspects of resources are maintained for future generations.
+As kaitiaki, mana whenua have the responsibility of ensuring that the spiritual and cultural aspects of resources are maintained for future generations.
 This involves the ongoing protection of

 mauri from damage, destruction or modification.

-Central government has several important functions.
 The Ministry for the Environment (MfE) has multiple implementation functions arising from a range of legislation including the Resource Management Act, Climate Change Response Act, and Environmental Reporting Act.
-MfE contributes to Auckland's environmental well-being through the following activities:

 - provision of environmental management laws, regulations and national environmental standards